jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 SELECT Btime, Mtime, FullPath FROM stat(filename="C:\\Users\\james\\Downloads\\velociraptor.exe")
 ```

+### Foreach Plugin

+VQL does not have a JOIN operator, instead we have the foreach() plugin.

-- Use a foreach (JOIN) operator to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)
+This plugin runs one query (given by the rows arg), then for each row emitted, it builds a new scope in which to evaluate another query (given by the query arg).

+- Use a foreach (JOIN) operator to search across two queries, and bring the results together

 ```
 SELECT * FROM foreach(